apollo

 How to manage the interaction:

-Although taking Ancolchin Tablet and Daclatasvir together may possibly result in an interaction, they can be taken together if prescribed by your doctor.
+Although taking Ancolchin Tablet and Ceritinib together may possibly result in an interaction, they can be taken together if your doctor prescribes it.
 However, if you experience nausea, vomiting, abdominal pain, numbness or tingling in your hands and legs, muscle pain, or weakness, contact your doctor immediately.
 Do not discontinue any medication without consulting your doctor.

 How does the drug interact with Ancolchin Tablet: